vishvAsa/AgamaH/AryaH/hinduism/branches/brAhma/shAnakara-darshanam/sachchidAnandendraH/mUlAvidyA-nirAsaH.md

 We intended to discuss or add the following topics also.

 1) A brief summary of the whole text.

-2) Two appendices-(a) Cross references where Swamiji expressly mentioned (b) Tracing the sources of all the views and arguments of opponents:
+2) Two appendices-(a) Cross references where Swamiji expressly mentioned (b) Tracing the sources of all the views and arguments of opponents
 3) Notes on difficult words (in the appendix).
-4) Swamiji's plan of Il volume.
+4) Swamiji's plan of II volume.
 Pujya Swamiji planned the following topics for the second volume and got it printed in Sanskrit on the back flap of the first edition.

-a) The traditional method of Vedanta.
+- a) The traditional method of Vedanta.

-b) Refuting the objection that this book deviates into alien philosophy.
+- b) Refuting the objection that this book deviates into alien philosophy.

-c) Replies to objections and doubts raised against the contents of first volume.
+- c) Replies to objections and doubts raised against the contents of first volume.

-d) A critique of Eastern and Western schools of philosophy and establishing that the Vedanta is the best of all, on account of its invincible logic and harmony with universal experience.
+- d) A critique of Eastern and Western schools of philosophy and establishing that the Vedanta is the best of all, on account of its invincible logic and harmony with universal experience.

-e) A glossary of important words.
+- e) A glossary of important words.

 5) Certain clarifications and replies

-a) Accusation that Swamiji has no tradition and its reply.
+- a) Accusation that Swamiji has no tradition and its reply.

-b) Influence of Westerners particularly of Kant.
+- b) Influence of Westerners particularly of Kant.

-c) Accusation of solipsism or Eka-jiva vada against Swamiji.
+- c) Accusation of solipsism or Eka-jiva vada against Swamiji.

 6) Complete translation of the text into English.

-As for the 2 (b) above, we are providing only a ten of them in the appendix 1.
+As for the 2 (b) above, we are providing only ten of them in the appendix 1.
 These are enough to show how Swamiji is honest and without any prejudice in citing the opponent's views and arguments correctly without any distortion before he goes to refute them.
 The material on the above topics is incomplete and underway and will be published shortly as a supplement.

 For the benefit of the readers the lists of English & Sanskrit books published by the Karyalaya is included in the Appendix II.